1. Personal Information Collected

 You must comply with all applicable laws, the Agreement, as may be amended from time to time with or without advance notice, and the policies and processes explained in the following sections:

 You have control over the information you provide Doximity under this Agreement, and may request its deletion at any time, unless you have shared information or content with others and they have not deleted it, or it was copied or stored by other users.
-Additionally, you grant Doximity and its registered users a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide, directly or indirectly to Doximity, including, but not limited to, any user generated content, ideas, concepts, techniques or data to the services, you submit to Doximity, without any further consent, notice and/or compensation to you or to any third parties.
+Additionally, you grant Doximity and its registered users a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide, directly or indirectly to Doximity, including, but not limited to, any registration data, user generated content, ideas, concepts, techniques or data to the services, you submit to Doximity, without any further consent, notice and/or compensation to you or to any third parties.
 Any information you submit to us is at your own risk of loss as noted in Sections 2 and 3 of this Agreement.

 To be eligible to use the Service, you must meet the following criteria and represent and warrant that you: (1) are 18 years of age or older; (2) a certified US physician, medical student, or other health care professional (3) are not currently restricted from the Services, or not otherwise prohibited from having a Doximity account, (4) are not a competitor of Doximity or are not using the Services for reasons that are in competition with Doximity; (5) will only maintain one Doximity account at any given time; (6) have full power and authority to enter into this Agreement and doing so will not violate any other agreement to which you are a party; (7) will not violate any rights of Doximity, including intellectual property rights such as copyright or trademark rights; and (8) agree to provide at your cost all equipment, software, and internet access necessary to use the Services.

 You agree to: (1) Keep your password secure and confidential; (2) not permit others to use your login credentials to access your account; (3) refrain from using other Users' accounts; (4) refrain from selling, trading, or otherwise transferring your Doximity account or any information and content of another Doximity user to another party; and (5) refrain from charging anyone for access to any portion of Doximity, or any information therein.
 Further, you are responsible for anything that happens through your account until you close down your account or prove that your account security was compromised due to no fault of your own.
-To close your account, please contact HYPERLINK "https://www.doximity.com/privacy" firstname.lastname@example.org.
+To close your account, please contact email@example.com.

 You indemnify us and hold us harmless for all damages, losses and costs (including, but not limited to, reasonable attorneys' fees and costs) related to all third party claims, charges, and investigations, caused by (1) your failure to comply with this Agreement, including, without limitation, your submission of content that violates third party rights or applicable laws, (2) any content you submit to the Services, and (3) any activity in which you engage on or through Doximity.

 If you purchase any services that we offer for a fee, either on a one-time or subscription basis ("Premium Services"), you agree to Doximity storing your payment card information.
 You also agree to pay the applicable fees for the Premium Services (including, without limitation, periodic fees for premium accounts) as they become due plus all related taxes, and to reimburse us for all collection costs and interest for any overdue amounts.
 Your obligation to pay fees continues through the end of the subscription period during which you cancel your subscription.
-You may cancel your Premium Services by contacting HYPERLINK "mailto:email@example.com" firstname.lastname@example.org.
+You may cancel your Premium Services by contacting firstname.lastname@example.org.
 You also acknowledge that Doximity's Premium Services are subject to this Agreement and any additional terms related to the provision of the Premium Service.
 All fees and charges are nonrefundable and there are no refunds or credits for partially used periods.
 All Premium Services, including upgrades and additional messages acquired as part of your Premium account, expire immediately upon cancellation or termination of your Premium account.

 If you believe that you are entitled or obligated to act contrary to this Agreement under any mandatory law, you agree to provide us with detailed and substantiated explanation of your reasons in writing at least 30 days before you act contrary to this Agreement, to allow us to assess whether we may, at our sole discretion, provide an alternative remedy for the situation, though we are under no obligation to do so.

 For purposes of service messages and notices about the Services to you, Doximity may place a banner notice across its pages to alert you to certain changes such as modifications to this Agreement.
 Alternatively, notice may consist of an email from Doximity to an email address associated with your account, even if we have other contact information.
 You also agree that Doximity may communicate with you through your Doximity account or through other means including email, mobile number, telephone, or delivery services including the postal service about your Doximity account or services associated with Doximity.
-You acknowledge and agree that we shall have no liability associated with or arising from your failure to do so maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Service.
+You acknowledge and agree that we shall have no liability associated with or arising from your failure to maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Service.

 Please note that ideas you post and information you share may be seen and used by other Users, and Doximity cannot guarantee that other Users will not use the ideas and information that you share on Doximity.
 Therefore, if you have an idea or information that you would like to keep confidential and/or don't want others to use, or that is subject to third party rights that may be infringed by your sharing it, do not share it on Doximity.
 DOXIMITY IS NOT RESPONSIBLE FOR A USER'S MISUSE OR MISAPPROPRIATION OF ANY CONTENT OR INFORMATION YOU POST, UPLOAD, OR TRANSMIT WITHIN DOXIMITY.

-By submitting ideas, suggestions, documents, and/or proposals ("Contributions") to Doximity through its suggestion or feedback webpages, you acknowledge and agree that: (a) your Contributions do not contain confidential or proprietary information; (b) Doximity is not under any obligation of confidentiality, express or implied, with respect to the Contributions; Doximity shall be entitled to use or disclose (or choose not to use or disclose) such Contributions for any purpose, in any way, in any media worldwide; (d) Doximity may have something similar to the Contributions already under consideration or in development; (e) you irrevocably assign to Doximity all rights to your Contributions; and (f) you are not entitled to any compensation or reimbursement of any kind from Doximity under any circumstances.
+By submitting ideas, suggestions, documents, and/or proposals ("Contributions") to Doximity through its suggestion or feedback webpages, you acknowledge and agree that: (a) your Contributions do not contain confidential proprietary or protected health information; (b) Doximity is not under any obligation of confidentiality, express or implied, with respect to the Contributions; Doximity shall be entitled to use or disclose (or choose not to use or disclose) such Contributions for any purpose, in any way, in any media worldwide; (d) Doximity may have something similar to the Contributions already under consideration or in development; (e) you irrevocably assign to Doximity all rights to your Contributions; and (f) you are not entitled to any compensation or reimbursement of any kind from Doximity under any circumstances.

-The information and content posted on Doximity is gathered from publicly available data or submitted by other Users, and Doximity cannot guarantee the accuracy of such information.
+The information and content posted on Doximity is gathered from publicly available data or submitted by Users, and Doximity cannot guarantee the accuracy of such information.
 Use of Doximity by you is conditioned upon your agreement that all of the information and content, including profile and insurance data, is for informational purposes only and should not be relied upon, and that as User, you agree to hold harmless Doximity and other Users and data suppliers for your use or reliance on such data.

 On the condition that you comply with all your obligations under this Agreement, including, but not limited to, the Do's and Don'ts listed in Section 12, we grant you a limited, revocable, nonexclusive, nonassignable, nonsublicenseable license and right to access the Services, through a generally available web browser, mobile device or application (but not through scraping, spidering, crawling or other technology or software used to access data without the express written consent of Doximity or its Users), view information and use the Services that we provide on Doximity webpages and in accordance with this Agreement.
-Any other use of Doximity contrary to our mission and purpose (such as seeking to connect to someone you do not know or trust, or to use information gathered from Doximity commercially unless expressly authorized by Doximity) is strictly prohibited and a violation of this Agreement.
+Any other use of Doximity contrary to our mission and purpose (such as seeking to connect to someone you do not know or to use information gathered from Doximity commercially in each case unless expressly authorized by Doximity) is strictly prohibited and a violation of this Agreement.
 We reserve all rights not expressly granted in this Agreement, including, without limitation, title, ownership, intellectual property rights, and all other rights and interest in Doximity and all related items, including any and all copies made of the Doximity website.

 For as long as Doximity continues to offer the Services, Doximity shall provide and seek to update, improve and expand the Services.
 As a result, we allow you to access Doximity as it may exist and be available on any given day and have no other obligations, except as expressly stated in this Agreement.
 We may modify, replace, refuse access to, suspend or discontinue Doximity, partially or entirely, or change and modify prices for all or part of the Services for you or for all our users in our sole discretion.
 All of these changes shall be effective upon their posting on our site or by direct communication to you unless otherwise noted.
 Doximity further reserves the right to withhold, remove and or discard any content available as part of your account, with or without notice if deemed by Doximity to be contrary to this Agreement.
 For avoidance of doubt, Doximity has no obligation to store, maintain or provide you a copy of any content that you or other Users provide when using the Services.